Is a Veggie Share Right for Me?

 There’s risk inherent in farming, and if you join, you join knowing that come hail or flood, maybe we won’t be able to provide you the best deal in town.
-To be a member of CSA means to join us for the bounty AND the risk.
+To be a member of farm means to join us for the bounty AND the risk.

 Also, customization (while an awesome way to give you more choice as a member) forces us to try and price tag a system that doesn’t follow conventional price tagging.
 We are going to fill your box with what’s ready and available – an early season box, full of leafy greens, won’t have near the same value as a box in late August plush with high-value tomatoes and peppers.

-So, is CSA for you?
+So, is a veggie share for you?

 If you’ve read through these questions, and think – yes!
 I want to eat healthy.
 I want freshness and flavor.
 I want to discover.
 I’m up for a challenge.
 I can let go of some control and open up for creativity and exploration.
 I’m ready to try this alternative way to buy and eat food.
 We hope you’ll take the next step and join!

-CSA is just one way to support the local, organic movement.
+A veggie share is just one way to support the local, organic movement.
 There are others out there like the coops and farmers’ market.

-We just want to make sure that you know what to expect from CSA before you join.
+We just want to make sure that you know what to expect before you join.
 After all, achieving satisfaction and success with an experience starts first with getting your expectations in line with what the opportunity can offer.

 You Ready for This?